Damascus says eight killed in helicopter attack near Iraq border and summons US envoy.

 Muallem said his government held the US responsible for the civilian deaths and wanted an investigation to explain why the raid had been carried out.

-Following news of Sunday’s attack, the Syrian government summoned the senior US and Iraqi envoys to Damascus to protest against the raid, the Syrian Arab Sana news agency said.
+Following news of Sunday’s attack, the Syrian government summoned the senior US and Iraqi envoys to Damascus, the Syrian capital, to protest against the raid, Syrian media reported.

-The US has not officially responded to Syria’s accusations but an unnamed government source was quoted as saying that the target of the US raid was a smuggling ring taking foreign fighters into Iraq.
+An unnamed US government source was quoted as saying that the target of the raid was a smuggling ring taking fighters into Iraq.

-The unnamed official said Abu Ghadiya, a former lieutenant to Abu Musab al-Zarqawi, the late leader of al-Qaeda in Iraq, had been killed in the raid.
+The official said Abu Ghadiya, a former lieutenant to Abu Musab al-Zarqawi, the late leader of al-Qaeda in Iraq, had been killed.

 “It was a successful operation … He [Abu Ghadiya] is believed to be dead,” the official said.